Sonny Angara: Appointment

 On July 2, 2024, President Bongbong Marcos announced the appointment of Angara as secretary of education.
 He succeeded Vice President Sara Duterte, who resigned from the post on June 19, 2024, amid a rift with the president.

 Early tenure

 Angara formally took oath as secretary on July 19, following a ceremonial turnover the day before.
-Upon taking office, Angara resigned his seat in the Senate, which would remain vacant until June 30, 2025.
+Upon taking office, Angara resigned from his seat in the Senate, which remained vacant until June 30, 2025.
 The Commission on Appointments later approved his appointment on August 7 with minimal discourse.

 In July 2024, Angara instructed his department to simplify teachers' performance review.
 On May 22, 2025, Angara tendered his courtesy resignation as secretary, following a directive from President Marcos calling for a cabinet-wide resignation.
 President Marcos rejected his resignation on June 3, retaining him in the position.